Philippine Science High School System: Eastern Visayas

-The Philippine Science High School Eastern Visayas Region Campus is the PSHSS Eastern Visayas campus situated in Palo, Leyte.
+The Philippine Science High School - Eastern Visayas Campus in Leyte (PSHS-EVC) is the PSHSS Eastern Visayas campus situated in Palo, Leyte.

+PSHS-EVC was originally founded on April 10, 1992, following the passing of Republic Act No. 7373 under the name of Eastern Visayas Science High School.
+During its first year, the school originally operated from an area rented from the Leyte Normal University in Tacloban City, Leyte.
+This is because Tacloban and Palo were the two possible locations designated by RA No. 7373 as to where the school could be located.

+On June 15, 1995, Republic Act No. 8057 then renamed Eastern Visayas Science High School to Philippine Science High School - Eastern Visayas Campus to align with its incorporation into the PSHSS.
+Due to Republic Act No. 12310, which encourages all regions in the Philippines to have two PSHS campuses each, PSHS-EVC renamed its official name to The Philippine Science High School - Eastern Visayas Campus in Leyte on October, 2025 to allow for a possible campus in Samar.

 Mindanao

 Northern Mindanao

-The Philippine Science High School Northern Mindanao Campus, formerly the Philippine Science High School Central Mindanao Campus, is the PSHSS campus for Northern Mindanao situated in Balo-i, Lanao del Norte.
+The Philippine Science High School Northern Mindanao Campus in Lanao del Norte, formerly the Philippine Science High School Central Mindanao Campus, is the PSHSS campus for Northern Mindanao situated in Balo-i, Lanao del Norte.

 The Expanded PSHS System Act or Republic Act No. 12310 proposed the establishment of a second Northern Mindanao campus somewhere in Bukidnon.